imaryan1569/-100daysjavacodingchallenge/README.md

 Problem Statement: Write a Java program to check if a given year is a leap year or not, considering leap year rules.
 A year is a leap year if it is divisible by 4.
 However, if a year is divisible by 100, it is not a leap year unless it is also divisible by 400.

+📌 Day 7: Check if a Number is Even or Odd using Logical Operators

+Problem Statement:
+Write a Java program to check if a given integer is even or odd using logical operators.
+Your task is to take an integer input and display whether the number is "Even" or "Odd".

+📌 Day 7: Calculate Compound Interest

+Problem Statement:
+Write a Java program to calculate compound interest.
+Given the principal, rate of interest, and time, compute the compound interest using the formula:

+Your task is to take the principal, rate, and time as inputs and display the calculated compound interest.

+📌 Day 8: Find the Largest of Two Numbers

+Problem Statement:
+Write a Java program to find the largest of two numbers.
+Your task is to take two integers as input and display the larger of the two numbers.

+📌 Day 8: Find the Largest of Three Numbers using If-Else Statements

+Problem Statement:
+Write a Java program to find the largest of three numbers using if-else statements.
+Your task is to take three integers as input and display the largest number among them.